 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-An angle of 90°, as in a corner of a square or at the intersection of two perpendicular straight lines.
+An angle of 90°, as in a corner of a square, or formed by dividing a circle into quarters.

 bend, joint, curve, corner, crookView synonyms

 - ‘He also designed an instrument to divide a right angle into a given number of equal parts.’

 - ‘If your site includes any corners or other right angles, look for stone that already shows this shape.’